core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 When using the pairwise mode, a response is protected as defined in {{Section 8.3 of RFC8613}}, with the differences summarized in {{sec-differences-oscore-pairwise}} of this document.
 The following differences also apply.

+* If the server is using a different Security Context for the response compared to what was used to verify the request (see {{sec-group-key-management}}), then the server MUST include its Sender Sequence Number as Partial IV in the response and use it to build the AEAD nonce to protect the response.
+This prevents the AEAD nonce from the request from being reused.

+* If the server is using a different ID Context (Gid) for the response compared to what was used to verify the request (see {{sec-group-key-management}}), then the new ID Context MUST be included in the 'kid context' parameter of the response.

 * The server can obtain a new Sender ID from the Group Manager, when individually rekeyed (see {{new-sender-id}}) or when re-joining the group.
 In such a case, the server can help the client to synchronize, by including the 'kid' parameter in a response protected in pairwise mode, even when the request was also protected in pairwise mode.

    That is, when responding to a request protected in pairwise mode, the server SHOULD include the 'kid' parameter in a response protected in pairwise mode, if it is replying to that client for the first time since the assignment of its new Sender ID.